tthinking/MATR/README.md

 # MATR
-The MATR is under the third-round revision.
+The MATR is under the fourth-round revision.
 The source code will be released once accepted.